vault27/Foundation/bgp.md

 ### Optional non transitive

 - **ORIGINATOR_ID** - new optional, non-transitive BGP attribute of Type code 9.
 This attribute is 4 bytes long and it will be created by an RR in reflecting a route.
-This attribute will carry the BGP Identifier of the originator of the route in the local AS
+This attribute will carry the BGP Identifier of the originator of the route in the local AS.
+Created by the first route reflector and sets the RID of the router that advertised the route(not the RID of RR!) into AS.
+If this attribute already exists, then it should not be touched.
+If routers sees its RID in ORIGINATOR_ID, NLRI is discarded

 - **CLUSTER_LIST** - is a new, optional, non-transitive BGP attribute of Type code 10.
 It is a sequence of CLUSTER_ID values representing the reflection path that the route has passed.
 When an RR reflects a route, it MUST prepend the local CLUSTER_ID to the CLUSTER_LIST.
 If the CLUSTER_LIST is empty, it MUST create a new one.
 Using this attribute an RR can identify if the routing information has looped back to the same cluster due to misconfiguration.
 If the local CLUSTER_ID is found in the CLUSTER_LIST, the advertisement received SHOULD be ignored - to put it simple - all RRs, via which route passed, should be on this list